-This CPP will be reviewed every two years, or more frequently if events and
+This CPP will be reviewed every two years, or more frequently if events and circumstances so dictate.

 Peter Jenkins, The Manor, Hope Bowdler, Church Stretton, SY6 7DD

-Church Stretton Medical Centre:
+- Church Stretton Medical Centre:

-OS Grid Reference for the Camp:
+- OS Grid Reference for the Camp: SO 423896

 - Shropshire Council Social Services:

-harmed then you must contact Children Services and tell them your concerns.
+If you think a child or young person is being harmed or is at risk of being harmed then you must contact Children Services and tell them your concerns.
 Ring Children Services via Shropshire County Council's Customer Service Centre and ask to speak to the Stay Safe Team - the number to call is: 0345 678 9021

 After 5pm or at the weekends please phone the Emergency Social Work Duty Team:

-You can also speak to: Public Protection Unit (West Mercia Police) 08457 444888 NSPCC 0800 800 5000 Childline 0800 1111 Emergency 999 calls
+Public Protection Unit (West Mercia Police) 08457 444888

-There is a pay ‘phone in the Camp’s Staff Room – emergency calls are free.
-For mobile ‘phones please note that even if your ‘phone indicates no signal being received all 999 calls are routed across a multi carrier channel – your ‘phone will automatically search across all the carriers for a viable signal when you press the ‘dial’ button.
+There is a pay phone in the Camp’s Staff Room – emergency calls are free.
+For mobile phones please note that even if your phone indicates no signal being received all 999 calls are routed across a multi carrier channel – your phone will automatically search across all the carriers for a viable signal when you press the ‘dial’ button.